 We have licensed our rights to beloranib from Chong Kun Dang Pharmaceutical Corp. of South Korea, or CKD.
 Our license with CKD imposes various obligations on us, including a requirement to use commercially reasonable efforts to develop beloranib and provides CKD the right to terminate the license thereunder in the event of a material breach.
 For example, CKD may allege that we have breached our license agreement and may accordingly seek to terminate our license with them.
 Termination of our license from CKD could result in our loss of the right to use the licensed intellectual property, which could materially adversely affect our ability to develop and commercialize beloranib, if approved, as well as harm our competitive business position and our business prospects.
 We also have an exclusive license with Children's Medical Center Corporation, or Children's, pursuant to which we exclusively licensed certain patent rights relating to decreasing the growth of fat tissue from Children's on a worldwide basis.
-We may enter into additional license(s) to third-party intellectual property that are necessary or useful to our business.
+We may enter into additional license (s) to third-party intellectual property that are necessary or useful to our business.
 Future licensor(s) may also allege that we have breached our license agreement and may accordingly seek to terminate our license with them.
-In addition, future licensor(s) may decide to terminate our license at will.
-If successful, this could result in our loss of the right to use the licensed intellectual property, which could materially adversely affect our ability to develop and commercialize a product candidate or product, if approved, as well as harm our competitive business position and our business prospects.
+In addition, future licensor(s) may also allege that we have breached our license agreement and may accordingly seek to terminate our license dintellectual property, which could materially adversely affect our ability to develop and commercialize a product candidate or product, if approved, as well as harm our competitive business position and our business prospects.